What can life after menopause be like when the is over?

-In a 2013 study published in JAMA Psychiatry, scientists found that women with depression experienced fewer symptoms after menopause.
+Women with depression or sucicidal thoughts experience fewer symptoms after menopause.
 Most of the women who found relief didn’t start experiencing symptoms of depression until the start of menopause.

 Ellen Freeman, Ph.D., who oversaw the study, found: “Among women who first experienced depressive symptoms approaching menopause, the risk of depressive symptoms declined after the FMP [final menstrual period], with a significantly lower risk the second year after menopause.”